Asymptotics of the Extremal Excedance Set Statistic: Introduction

 \subsection{Main Results}

 Our first result provides an answer to Question~\ref{Q}.

 \begin{thm} \end{thm} We prove Theorem~\ref{thm:diag} in Section~\ref{sec:diag}.

-More generally, we establish bivariate asymptotics for $[b^{r-1} a^s]$ when the parameters $r$ and $s$ tend to infinity in a suitable way.
+More generally, we establish bivariate asymptotics for $[b^{r-1} a^s]$ when the parameters $r$ and $s$ tend to infinity within a certain {\it sector}.
+(We define the concept of an {\it $\eps_0$-sector} $S_{\eps_0}$ in equation (\ref{eqn:sector}) below.)
 Our result is somewhat technical to present, and we require several considerations.
-To begin, define
+First, define the function $Q : \mathbb{R}^+ \times \mathbb{R}^+ \to \mathbb{R}$ by